bozsahin/thebench/README.md

  . $PROFILE
  ```

+After this, you can simply type:

+`thebench-init` in any terminal, inside any folder, and the app will initiate thebench from the current directory.

-After this, you can simply type `thebench` in any terminal, inside any folder, and the app will run using the current directory.
+`thebench` in any terminal, inside any folder, and the app will resume thebench work from the current directory.

 #### To Upgrade